 Shilpa Shirodkar: She was pretty popular in the early 90s having featured in films like 'Kishen Kanhaiya' (1990) and 'Hum' (1991).
-But her fame waned her films failed back-to-back at the box office.
+But her fame waned when films failed back-to-back at the box office.
 After marrying and settling down in London in 2000, she made a comeback with the television show 'Ek Mutthi Aasmaan'.
-In the show, she played a domestic help named Kamlabai
+In the show, she played a domestic help named Kamlabai.

-Anu Aggarwal: Best remembered for Mahesh Bhatt's 1990 film 'Aashiqui', Aggarwal disappeared from Bollywood after appearing in few unremarkable movies like 'Khalnayika' (1993).
-She met with a road accident in 1999 and was in coma for a month.
-However, she managed to recover and later even wrote a book in 2015, that narrated her journey
+Anu Aggarwal: Best remembered for Mahesh Bhatt's 1990 film 'Aashiqui', Aggarwal disappeared from Bollywood after appearing in a few unremarkable movies like 'Khalnayika' (1993).
+She met with a road accident in 1999 and was in a coma for a month.
+However, she managed to recover and later even wrote a book in 2015, that narrated her journey.

 Farah Naaz: Tabu's older sister, Farah acted opposite many leading men of the early 90s like Aamir Khan, Sunny Deol, Jackie Shroff and Anil Kapoor.
 She acted with Aamir in two films - 'Jawani Jindabad' (1990) and 'Isi Ka Naam Zindagi' (1992), but both bombed at the Box Office.
 Farah left the industry soon after.
 She made a memorable comeback with comic-caper 'Hulchul' (2004).

 A lot of pretty faces tried their luck in Hindi films in the 90s, but while Madhuri Dixit and Juhi Chawla established themselves as superstars of the decade, many others faded away.
-Here's a look at others from that era who failed to make a mark in Bollywood
+On Priya Gill's birthday today, here's a look at others from that era who failed to make a mark in Bollywood

 DISCLAIMER: mid-day and its affiliates shall have no liability for any views, thoughts and comments expressed on this article.